redhat-et/ceph-mirroring/README.md

 # Before starting
 Fork this repository.
 Ensure two clusters have already been deployed.
 The kubeconfigs must be modified to allow them to be identified with unique contexts.
 By default, clusters are deployed with the context name of admin.
-We will modify that to have the example name of *west1* and *west2*.
+We will modify that to have the example name of *psi* and *aws*.
 Once that has been done we will export the configuration and validate we have two contexts.

 ```
-sed -i 's/admin/west1/g' west1/auth/kubeconfig
+sed -i 's/admin/psi/g' ~/go/src/github.com/dimaunx/ocpup/.config/cl1/auth/kubeconfig
-sed -i 's/admin/west2/g' west2/auth/kubeconfig
+sed -i 's/admin/aws/g' ~/git/sleepy-admin/submariner/submariner-aws/auth/kubeconfig
-export KUBECONFIG=/home/user/west1/auth/kubeconfig:/home/user/west2/auth/kubeconfig
+export KUBECONFIG=~/go/src/github.com/dimaunx/ocpup/.config/cl1/auth/kubeconfig:~/git/sleepy-admin/submariner/submariner-aws/auth/kubeconfig
 oc config get-contexts
 CURRENT   NAME    CLUSTER   AUTHINFO   NAMESPACE
-*         west1   west1     west1
+*         psi   psi     psi
-          west2   west2     west2
+          aws   aws     aws
 ```

 # Application Endpoint